CDLTG/TurboSuite/README.md

       ![TurboTape Horizontal gif](/GIF/TurboTape(Horizontal).gif)

   - ### TurboTape (Vertical)
+    Draw vertical linear tape of any kind.
+TurboTape Vertical can be called as 1,2,3 or 4 runs depending on size and available drafting space.
      - **Command:** `tt;v`
-     - **Function:** Draw vertical linear tape of any kind.
-TurboTape Vertical can be called as 1,2,3 or 4 runs depending on size and available drafting space.
      - **Limitations:**
        - Requires manual input of tape lengths; follow prompts closely.
        - Once created, the new block will need to be moved into place manually.